SLG-2022-G3/HELP/README.md

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
+   * Upon Re-installing of the application, the user is prompted to log in to gain access to their profile information.
    * ...
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * Upon selecting music choice users matched and message screen opens